 Ṣenay Purzer is an Associate Professor in the School of Engineering Education.
 She is the recipient of a 2012 NSF CAREER award, which examines how engineering students approach innovation.
 She serves on the editorial boards of Science Education and the Journal of Pre-College Engineering Education (JPEER).
 She received a B.S.E with distinction in Engineering in 2009 and a B.S. degree in Physics Education in 1999.
 Her M.A. and Ph.D. degrees are in Science Education from Arizona State University earned in 2002 and 2008, respectively.

-Robin S. Adams is an Associate Professor in the School of Engineering Education at Purdue University and holds a PhD in Education, an MS in Materials Science and Engineering, and a BS in Mechanical Engineering.
+Robin S. Adams is Professor in the School of Engineering Education at Purdue University and holds a PhD in Education, an MS in Materials Science and Engineering, and a BS in Mechanical Engineering.
 She researches cross-disciplinarity ways of thinking, acting and being; design learning; and engineering education transformation.

 Molly Goldstein is a Ph.D.
 Candidate in the School of Engineering Education at Purdue University, West Lafayette with a research focus on characterizing behaviors in student designers.
 She previously worked as an environmental engineer specializing in air quality influencing her focus in engineering design with environmental concerns.
 She earned her B.S. in General Engineering (Systems Engineering & Design) and M.S. in Systems and Entrepreneurial Engineering from the University of Illinois in Urbana-Champaign.

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.